Man again sentenced to life, no parole for 1996 decapitation

 - Analysis: Election winners and losers around the nation

-The newspaper reports that a judge told Cruz Wednesday that progress made in prison toward rehabilitation does not mitigate that he is a sociopath.
+The television station reports that a judge told Cruz Wednesday that progress made in prison toward rehabilitation does not mitigate that he is a sociopath.